LikhithShankarPrithvi/LikhithShankarPrithvi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on trello-clone
+- 🔭 I’m currently working @DRDO as ML- Research Trainee
 - 🌱 I’m currently learning Javascript,GCP
 - 👯 I’m looking to collaborate on Full Stack Projects
 - 🤔 I’m looking for help with Backend